bkase/blogify/README.md

 # Todo

-Make sure we don't look for a file that we modified or added then later removed
+* Make sure we don't look for a file that we modified or added then later removed
+* Refactor libraries here into npm modules